5/1/2019

 Bill Warmington

-Wells Fargo Securities
+Analyst, Wells Fargo Securities

 So I wanted to ask about the TrueMotion partnership.
-Basically, how does having a smartphone telematics platform impact your product capability and does it let you expand your addressable market?
+Basically, how does having a smartphone telematics platform impact your product capability, and does it let you expand your addressable market?
 Can you go after segments that you couldn't go after before?

 speaker

-Mark Anquilari
+Mark Anquillari

 Chief Operating Officer